High court strikes down ‘scandalous’ part of trademark law

 The justices’ ruling was in some ways expected because of one the court made two years ago .
 In 2017, the justices unanimously invalidated a related provision of federal law that told officials not to register disparaging trademarks, finding that restriction violated the First Amendment.
 In that case, an Asian-American rock band sued after the government refused to register its band name, “The Slants,” because it was seen as offensive to Asians.

+The case the justices ruled in Monday involves Los Angeles-based FUCT, which began selling clothing in 1991.
+Federal officials refused to register the brand’s name, calling it “highly offensive” and “vulgar.”
+Attorney John R. Sommer, who represented Erik Brunetti, the artist behind the brand, said his client was pleased with the decision.
+He said he expected FUCT to be a registered trademark within the next six months.

-The latest decision could result in an uptick in requests to the United States Patent and Trademark Office to register trademarks that would have previously been considered scandalous or immoral.
+The court’s decision could result in an uptick in requests to the United States Patent and Trademark Office to register trademarks that would have previously been considered scandalous or immoral.

 But Barton Beebe, a New York University law professor who has studied the provision the justices struck down and co-authored a Supreme Court brief in the case , said he thinks that’s unlikely.
 Beebe said he doesn’t believe there’s a large, pent-up demand for trademark registration by people refused it previously under the provision.
-He said most of the trademarks refused registration under the provision recently were for putting words on clothing.

-That was what happened in the case the justices ruled on.
-Los Angeles-based FUCT began selling clothing in 1991.
-Federal officials refused to register the brand’s name.

-Like other companies denied trademark registration under the scandalous or immoral provision of the Lanham Act, the brand was still able to use the word officials declined to register.
-It just didn’t get the benefits that come with registering a trademark.
-Erik Brunetti, the artist behind the brand, said that made it difficult for the brand to go after counterfeiters.
+A spokesman for the patent office, Paul Fucito, said the office is reviewing the decision.

 The case is Iancu v.
 Brunetti, 18-302.